jtcarden0001/personacmms/restapi/docs/design.md

     - I can assign an asset to a group
     - I can remove an asset from a group
     - I can see the groups that an asset is assigned
-- I can use task templates as a starting point for common tasks for categorized assets (example: oil change on a vehicle)
-    - I can CRUD task templates
-    - I can create a task for an asset using an existing task template as a starting point
 - I can use tasks to digitally represent work for an asset that does not represent a need to do the work
     - I can CRUD tasks
 - I can use work orders to represent work that needs to be done or work that has been done, a work order has to be associated to an asset.
 Treat a work order as a sub resource of a asset